The Snowling Queen

 A task I fear not one can do alone.

-WILLOW: O brother mine I had not met you since,
+WILLOW: O brother mine I had not met thee since

 WENDELL: I say I think it to be his design,